top of page

 Jesus was born just outside Bethlehem in an animal shelter.

-After he was born, he was wrapped in swaddling clothes and placed in an animal feeding trough called a manger.
+After he was born, Jesus was wrapped in swaddling clothes and placed in a feeding trough called a manger.

 a.
 One.